 The School District may issue Bond Anticipation Notes (BANs), in anticipation of proceeds from the subsequent sale of bonds.
 These notes are recorded as current liabilities of the funds that will actually receive the proceeds from the issuance of bonds.
 State law requires that BANs issued for capital purposes be converted to long-term financing within five years after the original issue date.

-The School District has no short-term debt as of June 30, 2022.
+The School District had the following BAN transactions as of June 30, 2023: